24 Books — The Complete Project

 └── .gitignore

 The chapters/ directory contains one Markdown file per chapter, numbered with leading zeros to ensure correct alphabetical sort order.
 The metadata.yaml file holds the title, author, bibliography settings, and format-specific options that apply to the entire book.
+The PDF template can be Typst or LaTeX; the source tree stays the same either way.
 The build/ directory is generated and is excluded from version control.

 .gitignore for the book project: